5 Different Types of Social Proof that Drive Consumer Behavior

 Use a badge or logo to indicate best sellers.

-Here’s how SalesForce uses wisdom of the crowd on its pricing page.
+Here’s how SalesForce influences consumer behavior in marketing by using the wisdom of the crowd on its pricing page.

 People just like me Social Proof